LeeChiuLan/Python4YOLO/tracking/README.md

 If your environment is ready with NVIDIA GPUs CUDA also the OpenCV, then make speed faster  by add '-u 1'. reference to [How to use OpenCV’s “dnn” module with NVIDIA GPUs, CUDA, and cuDNN](https://www.pyimagesearch.com/2020/02/03/how-to-use-opencvs-dnn-module-with-nvidia-gpus-cuda-and-cudnn/) by Adrian Rosebrock
+Note: The OpenCV’s version is more than 4.4.0
 ```bash
 # option '--use_gpu, -u '
 python3 yolo_deep_sort_main.py --weights yolov4.weights --config yolov4.cfg --classes coco.names --video MOT17-02-FRCNN-raw.webm -u 1